 The University recognizes that the privacy of all involved in reported incidents and in all matters resolved through the grievance process is extremely important.
-The University may only share information as necessary in order to meet its investigative and compliance obligations.
+The University may only share information as it, in its sole discretion, deems necessary in order to meet its investigative and compliance obligations.